Updated Aug 22, 2018, originally posted Jun 29, 2016

-Recently, many customers have inquired about whether they should implement smart or switched power distribution units (PDUs) into their data centers.
-After all, when looking at the two products side by side, they appear to be almost identical, as both products offer the following features:
+Recently, many customers have inquired about whether they should implement a Smart or Switched Rack PDU in their data centers.
+When looking at the two Servertech products side by side, they appear to be almost identical, since both products offer the following features:

 - Branch circuit protection